Sprig Learning creates holistic and inclusive early learning programs for pre-K to Grade 3 students.

 There was a teacher, or some other mentor in the early grades, who left a profound impression on them.
 It motivated them to go on and develop expertise in their fields in traditional or non-traditional ways.

-Other than this spark of inspiration that allowed this curiosity or inquiry based learning to flourish, developing the fundamentals of early literacy and numeracy was important as well.
+Other than this spark of inspiration that allowed this curiosity or inquiry-based learning to flourish, developing the fundamentals of early literacy and numeracy was also important.

-In light of this information, it’s sad to think that many young students are deprived of a high-quality early education.
-Even that little bit of inspiration and fundamental learning skills are kept from them.
+Considering this, it is disheartening to acknowledge that many young students are deprived of a high-quality early education.
+This deprivation denies them even a glimpse of inspiration and the essential learning skills they deserve.

 Ideal Scenario